FACTBOX - Key political risks to watch in Pakistan

 What to watch:

-- Pakistan-U.S. negotiations over changes to their relationship after Pakistan's parliament reviewed ties.
-When reached, any agreement will impact Pakistan's cooperation in stabilising Afghanistan.

-- Any further attack on Pakistan by NATO forces in Afghanistan could conceivably break the alliance completely, putting the war effort in Afghanistan at risk.
+- A further attack on Pakistan by NATO forces in Afghanistan.
+Another raid could conceivably break the alliance completely, putting the war effort in Afghanistan at risk.

 - More aid cuts.
-Pressure is mounting in the United States to penalise Islamabad for failing to act against militant groups and, at worst, helping them.
+December's move could presage greater cuts as calls grow in the United States to penalise Islamabad for failing to act against militant groups and, at worst, helping them.

 - Any further accusations from Washington, how Islamabad responds, and the tone of the rhetoric from both sides.
 The United States wants Pakistan to bring the Haqqani network into peace negotiations, but is wary of exerting too much pressure on Pakistan and forcing a break in ties.